basiccube/DWBExtension/README.md

 # basiccube's Default Weapon Base Extension

-This repository contains an unfinished addon for Garry's Mod that is meant to be a simple extension of it's weapon base, it was originally created so that I don't have to fix one bug in generic shooty weapon #9431 and then fix that exact same bug in generic shooty weapon #9432 and so on.
+A work-in-progress and unfinished extension of Garry's Mod's weapon base.

-Funnily enough I never actually used this extension for anything ever, but that's probably due to other reasons.
+Originally created so that I don't have to fix one bug in generic shooty weapon #9431 and then fix that exact same bug in generic shooty weapon #9432 and so on.

-Since this is 2 years old, the code is awful and probably buggy and I don't recommend using it for anything, though I'm considering reviving it and actually turning it into something better, so that's at least something.
-Feel free to do anything with it IF you really want to.
+Due to this code being 2 years old by now, it's awful and also probably buggy in some way, though I'm working on updating this addon to be much better, so a lot of it will probably be reworked.
+Feel free to do anything with it if you really want to.